-Savvy travel companies are leaning on data-driven insights to power the unified digital foundations that can support the customer experience and data and security go hand in hand to bring this to life.
-Although security is far from glamourous, the capabilities data unlocks for travel brands enable the opportunity to delightfully surprise throughout the entire guest journey.
+Savvy travel companies are leaning on data-driven insights to power the unified digital foundations that can support the customer experience, and data and security go hand in hand to bring this to life.
+Although security is far from glamorous, the capabilities data unlocks for travel brands enable the opportunity to delightfully surprise throughout the entire guest journey.

-Qantas Airlines, for instance, gathers information on each one of its customers, their preferences, their flight histories and their frequent-flier data.
-Then, it shares that information with its flight attendants, so they can positively personalise each passenger’s flight experience as much as possible.
+Qantas Airlines, for instance, gathers information on each one of its customers, their preferences, their flight histories, and their frequent-flier data.
+Then, it shares that information with its flight attendants, so they can positively personalize each passenger’s flight experience as much as possible.

 In another example, Marriott Hotels has established a series of “predictable data points” for each of its guests, searching for ways it can improve everyone’s stay.
 The data anticipates simple touches — such as anticipating how a guest takes his or her coffee or remembering that he or she always arrives on a redeye flight and would appreciate an early check-in.

 These brands are putting troves of data to brilliant use, but any digital asset is only as good as it is secure.
 To drive a great customer experience, these brands must maintain sensitive and personal data about travelers who are placing their trust in the brands who collect this data.
 While most customers don’t care how their profiles, payments, and room-service proclivities remain secure, they absolutely expect it to be secure throughout their digitally enabled experiences.

 This leaves the travel industry toeing the line between using data to its full potential to create customer experiences and safeguarding that data to preserve customer trust.
 Insecure data puts companies’ reputations at risk — and, according to IBM, the average cost of a data breach in 2016 was $4 million.